dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Mexico/_index.md

 tags: ["parenttopic"]
 ---

-This section shows the available payment methods, currencies, and related information to be taken into account when processing in _Mexico_.
+This section shows the available payment methods, currencies, and related information to consider when processing in _Mexico_.

 ## Payment methods